Serranía de la Neblina National Park

 The Serranía de la Neblina National Park is a national park of Venezuela.

 Location

 It is located in the State of Amazonas, southwest of the Parima Tapirapecó National Park.
-It covers the area of the Cerro de la Neblina, whose highest peak on the Venezuelan side is Phelps Peak at 2,992 meters above sea level.
+It covers the area of the Cerro de la Neblina, whose highest peak on the Venezuelan side is Pico 31 de Março at 2,992 meters above sea level.
 The massif extends towards Brazilian territory, where the highest point, Pico da Neblina (3,014m).
 On the Brazilian side there is also a national park, Pico da Neblina National Park, to preserve this ecosystem.

 Physical

 This mountainous massif is continuously covered with clouds, giving rise to its name "La Neblina" ("the mist").
 Located in the middle of the Amazon, it is the highest elevation of the region.

 La Serrania La Neblina is the highest tepuy, and is cut in two by the Baría Grande Canyon, one of the deepest canyons in the world.
 The park, along with, the Parima Tapirapecó park, forms part of the Orinoco-Casiquiare biosphere reserve.